 Recipe Method

-Prep the oven and baking dish - Preheat the oven to 400°F and grease an 8"x8" baking dish with cooking spray.
+Preheat the oven to 400°F and grease an 8"x8" baking dish with cooking spray.

-Mix the peach filling - Mix peeled, cored and very thinly sliced peaches with maple syrup, lemon juice, cinnamon and arrowroot starch.
+Step 1 - Mix peeled, cored and very thinly sliced peaches with maple syrup, lemon juice, cinnamon and arrowroot starch.

-Make the Crisp topping - In another large bowl mix together the coconut oil, oats, almond flour, maple syrup, cashew butter, vanilla extract, cinnamon and salt until well combined.
+Step 2 - In another large bowl mix together the coconut oil, oats, almond flour, maple syrup, cashew butter, vanilla extract, cinnamon and salt until well combined.

 Pro tip - You can use the same mixing spoon from the peaches to save on dishes!

-Assemble and bake the crisp - Place peaches into the bottom of the prepared pan.
+Step 3 - Place peaches into the bottom of the prepared pan.
 Top with the crumble and evenly distribute it over the peaches.
 Bake for 35-40 minutes until the peaches are bubbly!

 Helpful baking tips